 In 1866, Lady Rachel Oliver of Millfield, Ryde, bought from the Rev. Phillip Hawkins the house, (Strattle) and ¾ acre of land and gave it to the living of Whitwell for a parsonage house.
 This Benefaction was met by a grant of £50 per year to augment the living of Whitwell.
 In 1868 the Rev. Robert Oliver exchanged the house formally called Strathwell for the new vicarage house, which was valued at £3000.
-The Ecclesiastical Commissioners met the increased Benefaction with an annual grant of an addition £43.
+The Ecclesiastical Commissioners met the increased Benefaction with an annual grant of an additional £43.

 Lady Rachel Oliver

 The land belonging to Sir Robert and Lady Rachel Oliver extended from ‘Strathwell’, south, as far as Ashknowle Lane and a portion was donated to the church for a new burial ground.
 She ended her days at ‘Strathwell’ Pellhurst Road, Ryde.

 We know from the memoirs of Frederick Orchard that he was born 12 September 1907 in the largest of the terrace cottages in Kemming Road, which was rented for 1/6 per week (9p).
 The two smaller cottages were 1/- per week, one occupied by Mr. & Mrs. Coleman, the other by Mr. Moses.

 The whole terrace was owned by the Olivers.

 The image shown above is a memorial to Lady Rachel within the cemetery in Ashknowle Lane

 Whitwell Map 1860